ACA Frequently Asked Questions

 Q: Can I get help paying monthly premium costs?

-It depends on how much everyone in your household earns each year.
-Based on your household income, you could qualify for a premium tax credit.
-This credit will lower or completely pay for your monthly premium costs.
-See Who is eligible for a premium tax credit? for more information.
+Yes, depending on the income of everyone in your household.
+If you qualify, the tax credit will lower or completely pay for your monthly premium costs.
+See Who is eligible for a premium tax credit? in this FAQ for more information.

 Q: Who is eligible for a premium tax credit?

-• Your household income must be at least equal to the Federal Poverty Level (FPL).
+• Your household income is at least equal to the Federal Poverty Level (FPL).

 • You are not eligible for Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or other public programs.

-• Lawfully present immigrants whose household income is below 100% FPL can also be eligible for tax subsidies if they meet all other eligibility requirements.
+• Lawfully present immigrants whose household income is below 100% FPL are eligible for tax subsidies if they meet all other eligibility requirements.

 • You do not have access to affordable coverage through an employer (including a family member’s employer).
-See If I don’t sign up for health insurance from my job, can I get an advanced premium tax credit (APTC) through an ACA plan? for more information.
+See If I don’t sign up for health insurance from my job, can I get an advanced premium tax credit (APTC) through an ACA plan? in this FAQ for more information.
+You can also download the Family Glitch Explained flyer.

 • You file taxes jointly, if you are married.